-- 2) A grade of Incomplete ("I") is given as an opportunity for students to make up incomplete class work, a statewide, standardized EOC assessment, or for students who require additional time to demonstrate mastery of course standards. - i.
-Class work should be made up prior to the end of the next marking period. - ii.
+- ii.
+A grade of Incomplete ("I") is given as an opportunity for students to make up and complete class work, a statewide, standardized EOC assessment, or for students who require additional time to demonstrate mastery of course standards. - 1.
+Class work should be made up prior to the end of the next marking period. - 2.
 If the work remains incomplete or unsatisfactory at the end of this marking period, the "I" will convert to an "F" grade.
-The principal may extend the deadline. - 3) Letter grades displaying plus (+) signs shall be used in the calculation of the District's weighted grade point average for the purpose of determining class rank. - i.
+The principal may extend the deadline.

+- iii.
+Letter grades displaying plus (+) signs shall be used in the calculation of the District's weighted grade point average for the purpose of determining class rank. - 1.
 Plus grades are not included in the GPA calculations for determining athletic eligibility, meeting graduation requirements (F.S.
-1003.437), or the Florida Bright Futures Scholarship Program. - ii.
+1003.437), or the Florida Bright Futures Scholarship Program. - 2.
 Students should consult the GPA calculation methodologies for the respective program to determine if that institution recognizes plus grades. - b.
-Changes to student grades shall be properly documented using a Change of Grade Form to be signed by the principal and the teacher of record and stored in the student's cumulative record. - 1) The appropriate grade change code shall be documented in TERMS. - 2) When the teacher of record is unavailable or not applicable, the Change of Grade Form shall be signed by the principal and by the subject area Department Chairperson.

-- 3) Changes to a student grade may be made for the following reasons: - i.
-When an EOC assessment retake impacts the EOC course final grade, - ii.
-Technical/input error, - iii.
-Incomplete grade changed to the appropriate letter grade, - iv.
+Changes to student grades shall be properly documented using a Change of Grade Form to be signed by the principal and the teacher of record and stored in the student's cumulative record. - i.
+The appropriate grade change code shall be documented in TERMS. - ii.
+When the teacher of record is unavailable or not applicable, the Change of Grade Form shall be signed by the principal and by the subject area Department Chairperson. - iii.
+Changes to a student grade may be made for the following reasons: - When an EOC assessment retake impacts the EOC course final grade, - 2.
+Technical/input error, - 3.
+Incomplete grade changed to the appropriate letter grade, - 4.
 When, to reflect an accurate final course grade, an "F" grade earned in semester 1 must be changed to allow for averaging of semesters as required by F.S.
-1003.43 and described in this policy under "Grade Averaging", or - v.
-Unforeseen extenuating circumstances.

-c.
-Semester Course Grades
+1003.43 and described in this policy under "Grade Averaging", or - 5.
+Unforeseen extenuating circumstances. - c.
+Semester Course Grades - When credit is granted on a semester basis, one-half credit is given for passing a semester's work in a course.

-- 1) When credit is granted on a semester basis, one-half credit is given for passing a semester's work in a course. - The semester grade for each course is determined by totaling the points earned in both quarter grading periods and the points earned on the semester examination. - 3) For schools implementing a 4x4 block schedule, one semester is equivalent to a nine-week period of time. - 4) For schools on a seven period schedule, one semester is equivalent to an 18-week period of time. - 5) To receive a passing mark for the semester grade in a subject, the student shall have previously earned at least a passing mark in: - i.
-Both quarter grading periods, or - ii.
-One quarter grading period and the semester examination. - 6) The weight of each quarter grade is 37.50% of the final semester grade. - 7) The weight of the semester examination is 25% of the final semester grade.
+- ii.
+The semester grade for each course is determined by totaling the points earned in both quarter grading periods and the points earned on the semester examination. - For schools implementing a 4X4 block schedule, one semester is equivalent to a nine-week period of time. - iv.
+For schools on a seven period schedule, one semester is equivalent to an 18-week period of time. - v.
+To receive a passing mark for the semester grade in a subject, the student shall have previously earned at least a passing mark in: - 1.
+Both quarter grading periods, or - 2.
+One quarter grading period and the semester examination. - vi.
+The weight of each quarter grade is 37.50% of the final semester grade - vii.
+The weight of this semester examination is 25% of the final semester grade.